ashishdukare/Contact-Manager/README.md

 # Contact-Manager

-Developed a simple Web Application where user can add contact, delete contact and view the list of added contacts
+Developed Web Application where user can add contact, delete contact and view the list of added contacts
-Technologies used: MongoDB, Express, Angular*, NodeJs, JavaScript}
+## Technologies used: MongoDB, Express, Angular*, NodeJs, JavaScript}